Bandai Bridge 萬代橋

 Niigata is two hours away from Tokyo on the Joetsu Shinkansen.
 Bandai Bridge is about a 15-minute walk from the JR Niigata Station.

 The bridge is designated as a National Important Cultural Property

 During the Niigata Festival, a folk dance procession makes its way across the bridge

 Changes over time

 Built in 1886, the original bridge was made of wood and unfortunately destroyed by a major fire in 1908.
-The second version, created using planks recovered from the remains of the fire as a base, fell into disrepair within a couple decades.
+The second version, built on the same foundations as the first, fell into disrepair within a couple decades.
 The third—and final—incarnation was completed in 1929 and constructed with reinforced concrete.
 This is the version we see today, a strong bridge that survived a major earthquake in 1964.

 Now designated as a National Important Cultural Property, the current bridge features six arches and is 306.9 meters long and 22 meters wide.
 During the Niigata Festival, a folk dance procession makes its way across the bridge.